Providence Salumu

 (f . g) x = f (g x)

-process = countLowercase . toPigLatin . extractComments . unCompress
+process = countLowercase . toPigLatin . extractComments . unCompress\variable(s) -> body (where \ is pronounced "lambda")Example:

 countLowercaseAndDigits :: String -> Int